Ballon d'Or winners by country

 For a nation that is so rich in footballing history and birthed some of the most extraordinary footballers the game has witnessed, it is only Messi who has been able to bring the award home.
 Diego Maradona, arguably the greatest Argentine player before Messi, was 35 and well past his peak by the time the award was opened up to non-European players in 1995.

-Remarkably, the Dutch haven't had a player of their own win the Ballon d'Or since Marco van Basten lifted it for a third time in 1992.
-A finalist for the Netherlands at Euro '92 after scoring that goal in the semi-final, he was electric for Milan in the early stages of the 1992/93 campaign.
+Surprisingly, the Dutch haven't had a player of their own win the Ballon d'Or since Marco van Basten lifted it for a third time in 1992.
+The prolific Milan striker had already won it 1988 and 1989 after his incredible success for club and country.

 Portugal have a rich history with the Ballon d'Or, with Eusebio winning the award as one of the first true superstars in the European game.